 In igneous rocks, the size of the crystals tells us how long it took for the rock to cool.
 Laboratory experiments have demonstrated that, when molten rock material cools quickly, minerals in the resulting rock are very small, often microscopic.
 The longer the molten magma is allowed to cool, the larger the minerals become in the resulting rock.
 The incredibly large minerals in this rock suggest a very long cooling time for the molten material.

 Other laboratory experiments have shown that the presence of water in magma as it cools facilitates the forming of extremely large minerals.
 Therefore, it is likely that water circulated through the magma as it cooled; otherwise, this would have been a coarse-grained granite, but not a granite pegmatite (with extremely large crystals).

 Other interesting information

-Granite is the state rock of North Carolina, and in general is a very common rock in the continental crust.
-However, granite pegmatite, with the large mineral crystals, is relatively rare.
+Granite is the state rock of North Carolina and, in general, is a very common rock in the continental crust.
+However, granite pegmatite, with large mineral crystals, is relatively rare.